Skip to content Skip to footer

 Older man and child smiling and holding a toy

-If you’ve been left out of a Will or think the Will may not be correct, you may be able to challenge it.
+If you’ve been left out of a Will or think the Will may not be correct, you may be able to dispute it.
 Deciding whether to contest a Will is a big decision especially if it could put you at odds with other family members, but our expert contentious probate solicitors are here to guide and support you through the process.

 Some people write their own Will without proper legal advice.
-Poor drafting and clerical errors can lead to arguments over what the person really intended.
+Poor drafting and clerical errors can lead to disputes over what the person really intended.
 You can ask the court to decide how the Will should be interpreted and correct any mistakes.
 Misunderstandings may also mean that someone who thought they would inherit does not.

-If you have been unfairly disinherited, have missed out because someone died without making a Will, have suspicions about a Will or the mental capacity of someone leaving their estate to dubious beneficiaries, speak to our expert contentious probate solicitors.
+If you have been unfairly disinherited, have missed out because someone died without making a Will, or have suspicions about a Will or the mental capacity of someone leaving their estate to dubious beneficiaries, speak to our expert contentious probate solicitors.

 What grounds do you need to contest a Will?